-The eyelid lift procedure or a blepharoplasty is cosmetic plastic surgery designed to improve and rejuvenate the appearance of the upper eyelids and/or lower eyelids.
+The eyelid lift procedure or a blepharoplasty is cosmetic eyelid surgery designed to improve and rejuvenate the appearance of the upper eyelids and/or lower eyelids at our Toronto clinic.
 This surgical procedure will give you a more rested and youthful appearance.
 With aging, stress, heredity or environmental factors your eye can appearance aged or have a tired look.
-A person who would be a good candidate for blepharoplasty would have some or all of these criteria:
+A person who would be a good candidate for blepharoplasty or eyelid surgery would have some or all of these criteria:

 - Loose and sagging skin over the upper eyelids that fold and extend over the natural fold.
 This extend of the fold can impact the vision in extreme cases.